 Liz is a senior leader in talent strategy with experience covering the areas of learning and development, talent management, people data and corporate culture.
 Her expertise in building scaled approaches to management and leadership development has spanned across multiple large tech companies including Twitter, Pandora and WeWork.
 In her current role, she is building a holistic experience to hiring, developing and retaining talent in WeWork’s US & Canada West region.

-Sr Director of Learning and Development
+Senior Director, Learning and Development

 Director, Talent Development

 Danielle is an L&D leader who loves helping people fulfill their potential using assessment, facilitation, experiential programs and coaching.
 As Director of Talent Development, she is responsible for leading the global enterprise talent development team which creates and delivers programs for all employee personas.
 Key areas of learning are around change, EQ, strategic leadership and enabling leaders to be successful in the 18,000 strong Adobe matrix.
 Her journey began in recruitment then moved to consulting with Hay Group Korn Ferry in London and San Francisco.